Originally published Wednesday, 07 February 2018.

-I have become increasingly aware of the lack of gratitude that many of us suffer with.
+I have become increasingly aware of the lack of gratitude, of which many of us suffer.
 There is a seemingly growing trend among people who have a sense of expectation that something is somehow owed to us for our very existence.

 Read Exodus 16: 1-8.